Caramel (Sleep Token song): Song release

-Sleep Token teased the song via North Carolina weatherman Chris Michaels, who is known for referencing metal lyrics in his weather reports.
-Michaels posted a video on social media announcing a release from Sleep Token on March 27, 2025, following with two more on March 29 and April 2.
+Sleep Token teased the song via American weatherman Chris Michaels, who is known for referencing metal lyrics in his weather reports based in North Carolina.
+Michaels posted a video on social media announcing a release from Sleep Token on 27 March 2025, following with two more on 29 March and 2 April.
 Each teaser included a puzzle regarding the song in a weather segment for fans to guess and the date of the next update.